logrange/website/blog/introduction.md

 This could make sense if the system is determined and methods of its analysis are known and clear.
 Unfortunately it is not true, the reality is different, so we are not absolutely sure whether the dropped information is unessential.

 ### Data analysis problem
 On the market, there are plenty of tools that work with specific type of the streaming data.
-For example, some log aggregation solutions focus on collecting, indexing, persisting application logs providing such useful features like search.
-Another tools focus on working with system metrics.
-They collect, persist and handle the resources consumption metrics.
-Alerting on hitting some parameters threshold are very useful features.
+Some log aggregation solutions focus on collecting, indexing, and persisting application logs providing such useful features like search.
+And other tools are focused on working with system metrics, which collect, persist and handle the resources consumption metrics.
+Alerting on hiting some parameters threshold are very useful features.

 All of these tools usually provide a "full-stack" functionality for some specific type of data (verticals).
 It includes data collecting, pre-processing, persisting and providing features to the end user.
 Such kind of approach complicates distributed system data analysis due to the data integration, which should be done by the end user between different data sources.